rancher/rke2-docs/docs/install/configuration.md

 The configuration file parameters map directly to CLI arguments, with repeatable CLI arguments being represented as YAML lists.
 Boolean flags are represented as `true` or `false` in the YAML file.

-It is also possible to use both a configuration file and CLI arguments.
-In these situations, values will be loaded from both sources, but CLI arguments will take precedence.
-For repeatable arguments such as `--node-label`, the CLI arguments will overwrite all values in the list.
 An identical configuration using solely CLI arguments is shown below to demonstrate this:

 ```bash